AfaanBilal/waves/README.md

 Author: **[Afaan Bilal](https://afaan.dev)**

 ## Introduction
-**Waves** is a experimental mathematical wave simulator written in Vue and Typescript with Canvas and Tailwind.
+**Waves** is an experimental mathematical wave simulator written in Vue and Typescript with Canvas and Tailwind.

 Try it here: **[waves.afaan.dev](https://waves.afaan.dev/)**